Advent Calendar Ideas- Fillers

 I make a tasty freezer fudge that my daughter loves (it’s coconut oil, almond butter, cacao, pure maple syrup) and I was going to pop those into baggies and put them in.

-Again, super simple but you would have to get up early to put them in the morning of as I don’t think they’d be good the night before.
+Again, super simple but you would have to get up early to put them in the morning of because otherwise it does melt.

 A great one for anyone with little girls!
 Little cute hair clips or elastics is a great way to stock up (we lose these sooo often).